 1. Move from reactivity to a 90-day strategic cadence

-Working in constant reaction keeps the business dependent on you.
+When you operate in constant reaction, the business becomes dependent on your availability.

 2. Productize how you deliver value